Monthly Survey of Manufacturing (MSM)

 Non-sampling errors are controlled through a careful design of the questionnaire, the use of a minimal number of simple concepts and consistency checks.
 Measures such as response rates are used as indicators of the possible extent of non-sampling errors.

-The MSM's average weighted response rate for collected sales of goods manufactured data is in the range of 94% to 98%.
-Table 2 in the 'Concepts, Definitions and Data Quality' document shows the weighted response, imputation and editing rates for collected data as well as for data based on the GST for the following five characteristics: sales of goods manufactured, raw materials and components inventories, goods / work in process inventories, finished goods manufactured inventories and unfilled orders.
+The MSM's average weighted response rate for collected and edit sales of goods manufactured data at national level is in the range of 94% to 96% in 2017.
+Table 2 in the 'Concepts, Definitions and Data Quality' document shows the weighted response or edit and imputation rates for collected data as well as for take-none portion data based on the GST for the following five characteristics: sales of goods manufactured, raw materials and components inventories, goods / work in progress inventories, finished goods manufactured inventories, unfilled orders and capacity utilization rate.

 Sampling error can be measured by the standard error (or standard deviation) of the estimate.
 The coefficient of variation (CV) is the estimated standard error percentage of the survey estimate.
 Estimates with smaller CVs are more reliable than estimates with larger CVs.
-Table 1 in the 'Concepts, Definitions and Data Quality' document shows the national level CVs for the following five characteristics: sales of goods manufactured, raw materials and components inventories, goods / work in process inventories, finished goods manufactured inventories and unfilled orders.
+Table 1 in the 'Concepts, Definitions and Data Quality' document shows the national level CVs for the following five characteristics: sales of goods manufactured, raw materials and components inventories, goods / work in process inventories, finished goods manufactured inventories and unfilled orders and capacity utilization rates.

 - Date modified: